Satishc81-AI/my_portfolio/README.md

 ## Projects

-### Project 1: Automation testing tool with AI/ML
+### Project 1: Automation Testing Tool with AI/ML

-- **Description**: Natural Language Processing tasks within projects, such as multiclass classification, and creating chatbots to help new users.
+- **Description**: This project involves Natural Language Processing (NLP) tasks within projects, such as multiclass classification, and creating chatbots to assist new users.

-### Project 2: Test case creation and data management tool
+### Project 2: Test Case Creation and Data Management Tool

-- **Description**: Platform for managing test cases, test data, and ML models using Vertex AI, including model training and deployments.
+- **Description**: This platform manages test cases, test data, and ML models using Vertex AI.
+It includes model training and deployments.

-### Project 3: Xpedite API Test Farm, REST automation
+### Project 3: Xpedite API Test Farm, REST Automation

-- **Description**: Platform for creating multiple requests with LLM models and ML model creation for backend performance testing.
+- **Description**: This platform facilitates the creation of multiple requests with LLM models and ML model creation for backend performance testing.

-### Project 4: Theta 1, Converting Selenium and manual test cases into tool
+### Project 4: Theta 1, Converting Selenium and Manual Test Cases into Tool

-- **Description**: Platform for creating multiple data with LLM models and ML model creation for backend performance testing.
+- **Description**: This platform involves creating multiple data with LLM models and ML model creation for backend performance testing.

 ## Skills